-- Homogeneous - total nuclear fluorescence due to antibody directed against nucleoprotein.
-Common in SLE (lupus).
+- Homogeneous - total nuclear fluorescence due to antibody directed against DNA.
+Common in systemic lupus erthematosus (SLE).

 - Peripheral - fluorescence occurs at edges of nucleus in a shaggy appearance.
-Anti-DNA antibodies cause this pattern.
-Also common in SLE (lupus).
+Anti-DNA and anti-nuclear envelope antibodies cause this pattern.
+Also seen in SLE.

 - Speckled - results from antibody directed against different nuclear antigens.

-- Nucleolar - results from antibody directed against a specific RNA configuration of the nucleolus or antibody specific for proteins necessary for maturation of nucleolar RNA.
-Seen in patients with systemic sclerosis.
+- Nucleolar - results from antibodies directed against specific proteins involved in maturation of RNA.
+Seen in patients with systemic sclerosis (scleroderma).

-ANAs are found in patients who have various autoimmune diseases, but not only autoimmune diseases.
-ANAs can be found also in patients with infections, cancer, lung diseases, gastrointestinal diseases, hormonal diseases, blood diseases, skin diseases, and in elderly people or people with a family history of rheumatic disease.
-ANAs are actually found in about 5% of the normal population.
+Antinuclear antibodies are found in patients who have various autoimmune diseases, but not only in autoimmune diseases.
+Antinuclear antibodies can be found also in patients with infections, cancer, lung diseases, gastrointestinal diseases, hormonal diseases, blood diseases, skin diseases, and in elderly people or people with a family history of rheumatic disease.
+Antinuclear antibodies are actually found in about 5% of the normal population, too.

-The ANA results are just one factor in diagnosing, and must be considered together with the patient's clinical symptoms and other diagnostic tests.
-Medical history also plays a role because some prescription drugs can cause "drug-induced ANAs".
+ANA test results are just one factor considered when a diagnosis is being formulated.
+A patient's clinical symptoms and other diagnostic tests must also be considered by the doctor.
+Medical history is also significant because some prescription drugs can cause "drug-induced antinuclear antibodies".

 Incidence of ANA in Various Diseases

-Statistically speaking the incidence of positive ANA (in percent) per conditon is:
+Statistically-speaking, the incidence of positive ANA test results (in percent per condition) is:

 - Systemic lupus erythematosus (lupus or SLE) - over 95%